Dairon Blanco Player Props: Royals vs. Guardians

-Dairon Blanco -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Tanner Bibee on the mound, on July 6 at 7:10 PM ET.
+Dairon Blanco -- 1-for-4 with a double in his most recent game -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Aaron Civale on the mound, on July 7 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Twins.
+In his previous game he had a one-hit showing (1-for-4) against the Guardians.

 Dairon Blanco Game Info & Props vs. the Guardians